tytydraco/yessleep/out/I_Hid_in_an_Abandoned_Barn_I_Wasnt_Alone.md

 There was no sound.

 Just the awful, meaty crunch as his hand was crushed between the jagged nails on the board that once held the heavy doors shut.
 I watched, frozen, as his fingers flexed once, twice, the raw skin peeling apart, flesh splitting open, dragging slowly backward through the rusted nails and back into the storm cellar, tearing deep, splitting apart the hand like a ship grinding over a reef.

 The ruined digits disappeared into the cellar with a thump.

 I stood there, breathless, chest heaving, rain pounding against the earth outside.

 *God.
 What were they?
-Were they even people anymore?+*
+Were they even people anymore?*

 I rushed toward the barn, feet pounding through the mud, breath burning in my throat.
 The storm cellars tore open behind me when I was halfway across.
 I didn’t look back, but I heard the splintering wood, the slap of bare feet in the rain.
 The earth was a mess of deep puddles now, the hail softening into a relentless downpour, soaking through my clothes as I pushed forward.
 The barn loomed ahead, red and peeling, the place where all of this began.